 So I was recently getting my passport renewed when I was mistaken for a lost rock star.
 “Are you the long lost Beatle?”
 I was asked by a passport attendant who noticed my Beatles T-shirt.
 “No,” I said.
 “But I can see why you’d think so, because even when I appear lost I still carry myself like a cool and laid-back rocker.

 It was a long time ago and a ridiculous day.
 I went for a sleepover.
 “Chris has invited you,” I was told by the grownups around me.
 So with my pyjamas and such, I walked some distance to my friend’s house.
 Chris wasn’t home, so I sat and waited.
 His sister looked at me like I was from Mars.
 I waited.
-And waited.

 So, it's my 50th, that time to remember.
 And celebrate.
 No, not that 50th.
 Not my 50th birthday.
 That day came and went three years ago today.
 It was something else.
 On that day, the children – God bless them – decided to crack open their savings, walk to a local party store